Layering for Backcountry Skiing – Baselayers and Midlayers

 When it comes to base layers, we recommend going as light as possible.
 The lighter and more breathable your next-to-skin layer, the dryer you will stay, because unless it’s raining (and we hope you’re not skiing in the rain), sweat is the primary cause of being damp and cold when ski touring.

 Synthetic – Patagonia Lightweight Capilene Zip-Neck – $69 – Time-tested, Patagonia Capilene synthetic baselayers do the job of breathing well, wicking moisture and staying dry to keep you warm.
 Go with the lightest version.
 Read about Defunkify laundry detergent for keeping your synthetic base layers fresh.

-Merino Blend – Outdoor Research Enigma Half-Zip – $80 – We’ve tried a variety of merino baselayers the last several years.
+Merino Blend – Outdoor Research Alpine Half-Zip – $80 – We’ve tried a variety of merino baselayers the last several years.
 Wool definitely has its benefits, but we’ve found many of the wool options are just too warm or thick for the high-energy output of breaking trail.
-The OR Enigma baselayers use a lightweight merino and synthetic blend that balances the benefits of wool with a light sweat-wicking synthetic that sheds sweat to keep you dry.
+The OR Alpine baselayers use a lightweight merino and synthetic blend that balances the benefits of wool with a light sweat-wicking synthetic that sheds sweat to keep you dry.